ELS-RD/transformer-deploy/docs/onnx_convert.md

 To ease optimization we need to convert our Pytorch model written in imperative code in a mostly static graph.
 Therefore, optimization tooling will be able to run static analysis and search for some pattern to optimize.
-The target graph format is `ONNX`.
+The target graph format is ONNX.

 !!! quote "from https://onnx.ai/"